Q. How do I find my property lines?

-There is always a reason: sometimes it is necessary to administratively change your APN due to our map page layout and mainframe computer limitations.
+A. Sometimes it is necessary to administratively change your APN due to our map page layout and mainframe computer limitations.
 Other reasons are Lot Line Adjustments, Parcel Map Waivers, Agricultural Land Contracts, Tax Rate Code changes, and many others.

-We are constantly updating and improving the map pages.
+A. We are constantly updating and improving the map pages.
 The acreage data is always as accurate as known at the time it was created.
 Over time, with improvements in measurements or as better data becomes available, we will recalculate acreage values.
-If you disagree with our value and/or have better data based on a licensed surveyor please come in to the office so we can get a copy of the data and re-calculate your parcel.
+If you disagree with our value and/or have better data from a licensed surveyor please come in to the office so we can get a copy of the data and re-calculate your parcel.

-Q. I received a letter, stating that there was a problem identifying my parcel.
+Q. I received a letter stating that there was a problem identifying my parcel.
 Do I need to re-record a new deed even though I used a title company?